https://invisible-island.net/ncurses/man/

 n is a nonnegative integral count of milliseconds.
 If n exceeds 30,000

-(thirty seconds), it is capped at that value.
+(thirty seconds), ncurses caps it at that value.

-tputs interprets time-delay information in the string str and outputs
+tputs interprets time delays in the string str and acts upon them.

-o The str parameter must be a terminfo string variable or the return
+o The str parameter must be a terminfo string capability or the

 o affcnt is the number of lines affected, or 1 if not applicable.